DaveChia/task_management_backend_nodejs/README.md

 FRONTEND_APP_URL=http://localhost:5173    // This is the url of the frontend web app that will call this server
 ```

+4. Set up the docker-compose.yml, copy docker-compose.example.yml into docker-compose.yml.
+Configure the ports if needed

-4. Build and start the project using Docker Compose:
+5. Build and start the project using Docker Compose:

 ```
+docker-compose up --build db
-docker-compose up --build
+docker-compose up --build app
 ```

-This will start the Docker container, and app will be accessible at http://localhost:8082.
+This will start the Docker container, and app will be accessible at http://localhost:80.

 5. Create the tasks table in the database